bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 When we reached the bottom of the hill, we were still in trees when we crossed a broad trail.
 This trail, I realized, would lead us back to the road.

 The hike up Jill's Hill was a repeat of Jack's Hill, up a grassy swath.
-But although Jill is higher than Jack, encroaching trees permit fewer views.
+Although Jill is higher than Jack, encroaching trees permit fewer views.
 We soon turned around and headed back down.
 At the bottom of the meadow, we only had to cross 50 m of forest to reach the trail we had seen earlier.
 We followed it back to the road.

 Going down the road, we faced the nastiest part of our trip.
 We had to wend our way through numerous cow pies while following cows fleeing ahead of us.
 Eventually, the herd left the road, and we breathed a sigh of relief, not to mention fresh air.
 Notwithstanding cows and logging, we thought Jack's Hill and Jill's Hill were a pleasant diversion.